RREE/AVRAda_RTS/README.md

 # AVR-Ada runtime system
-Minimal run time system (RTS) for AVR 8bit controllers
+Minimal Run Time System (RTS) for AVR 8bit Controllers

 ## Usage

-First edit you `alire.toml` file and add the following elements:
+Edit your `alire.toml` file in your application crate and add the following elements:
 - Add `avrada_rts` in the dependency list and set some configuration values, i.e. the actual MCU in your project and the clock frequency.
 The typical Arduino boards have an atmeg328p running at 16MHz.
 The